jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-Still, it would be convenient to be able to declare application and VMware GemFire properties together, in a single properties file, such as Spring Boot `application.properties`.
+Still, it would be convenient to be able to declare application and [vmware-gemfire-name] properties together, in a single properties file, such as Spring Boot `application.properties`.
 After all, it is not uncommon to declare JDBC Connection properties in a Spring Boot `application.properties` file.